massimocaprinali/cloud-foundry-public/liberty-jconsole.md

 ### Push the server package
 {: #push_server_package}

-Push the server package containing your application limiting it to a single instance.
+Push the server package containing your app limiting it to a single instance.
 Your server.xml file must contain the `monitor-1.0` and `restConnector-1.0` features.
 It must also contain a basicRegistry element and administrator-role element.
 ```
        <featureManager>
            <feature>jsp-2.2</feature>